mwilczy/blog-kernel/content/posts/bringing-rust-to-the-pwm-subsystem.md

 If we just moved such a struct, those internal pointers would become invalid and point to garbage.

 `Pin` is a mechanism in Rust that "pins" data to its location in memory.
 It's a guarantee to the compiler that the data's address will not change.
-This is why you'll see `#[pin_data(PinnedDrop)]` and `#[pin]` in the struct, and why our `probe` function returns `impl PinInit` - it's all part of this safety-first "pinning" initialization.
+This is why you'll see `#[pin_data(PinnedDrop)]` and `#[pin]` in the struct, and why our `probe` function returns `impl PinInit` - it's all part of this safety first "pinning" initialization.

 {{< highlight rust "linenos=true,hl_lines=3-8" >}}
 /// The driver's private data struct.
 It holds all necessary devres managed resources.